Building a Leadership Program for Developing Middle Leaders

 My name is Ilne Gevers, and I am the Deputy Head of Primary at GEMS Westminster School, Ras Al Khaimah.
-As the Deputy Head, my role includes supporting and developing the middle leaders in the school and ensuring that they have the skills and knowledge to develop their areas and demonstrate impact and improvements.
-I am also passionate about the professional development of myself and others in education, and therefore I am always actively applying my own skills to develop teachers and leaders.
+As the Deputy Head, my role includes supporting and developing middle leaders in the school and ensuring that they have the skills and knowledge to develop their areas and demonstrate impact and improvements.
+I am also passionate about the professional development of myself and others in education, and therefore I am always actively applying my own middle leader training skills to develop teachers and leaders.

-With succession planning and a turnover of middle leaders, I identified a need for a leadership program that would develop their leadership skills, align their knowledge with the UAE and National Curriculum expectations and develop the effectiveness of middle leaders performing in line with the School Development Plan (SDP) and raising the attainment of all students.
+With succession planning and a turnover of middle leaders, I identified a need for a middle leader program that would develop their leadership skills, align their knowledge with the UAE and National Curriculum expectations and develop the effectiveness of middle leaders performing in line with the School Development Plan (SDP) and raising the attainment of all students.

 As a result, I developed and set up the “Growing Leaders” program.
 The Growing Leaders program aims to support and develop the middle leaders in the school, develop their understanding of their leadership strengths and attributes, and identify their areas of development.